Daniel-Ze/Leaf-disc-scoring/microscope_instructions/README.md

   - Template for rectangular petridishes (23 x 23 cm)
   - Template for standard round 120 mm petridishes

+Please make sure to print the petridisch templates in their original size.

 ## Quick start